tanzircoderrect/OpenRace/website/docs/doc-setup-dev-env.md

 Tests can also be executed manually using the`bin/tester` executable.

-Many of the tests read IR files and expect to be run from the `/tests/data` directory.
+Many of the tests read IR files and are expected to be run from the `/tests/data` directory.
 Keep this in mind if running tests manually.

 ```shell
 OpenRace/tests/data> ../../build/bin/tester